mcorrell/truncation/study/README.md

 We also include the [R script](data/analysis.R) we used for data analysis and figure generation.

+For more human-readable information, check either the [paper](https://arxiv.org/abs/1907.02035) or the included [Supplement](Supplemental.pdf).

 We've collected a group of [blogs and other media](blogs.csv) about y-axis truncation as well, in order to characterize the ongoing debate about when it's okay to truncate the y-axis, and how to design around the issue of charts that don't start at 0.

 ## Demographics Data